 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 36-568.
-Group homes; intermediate care facilities; electronic monitoring; rules; policies; definition
+Group homes; nursing-supported group homes; intermediate care facilities; electronic monitoring; rules; policies; definition

-A. A service provider that operates a group home, a nursing-supported group home or an intermediate care facility for persons with an intellectual disability may install, oversee and monitor electronic monitoring devices in common areas, including hallways, of the group home or intermediate care facility, unless any client or the client's responsible person objects to the installation of the electronic monitoring devices.
+A. A service provider that operates a group home, a nursing-supported group home or an intermediate care facility for persons with intellectual disabilities may install, oversee and monitor electronic monitoring devices in common areas, including hallways, of the group home, nursing-supported group home or intermediate care facility, unless any client or the client's responsible person objects to the installation of the electronic monitoring devices.
 The service provider may contract with a third party to install, oversee and monitor the electronic monitoring device.
 The service provider may require cost sharing for the electronic monitoring devices only with the consent of responsible persons.

-B. The director shall adopt rules regarding the use of electronic monitoring in group homes and intermediate care facilities that include at a minimum:
+C. The director shall adopt rules regarding the use of electronic monitoring in group homes, nursing-supported group homes and intermediate care facilities that include, at a minimum:

 1. Consent requirements consistent with section 13-3019.